 Posadas are held in neighborhoods across Mexico and are also becoming popular in the United States.
 The celebration begins with a procession in which the participants hold candles and sing Christmas carols.
 Sometimes there will be individuals who play the parts of Mary and Joseph who lead the way, or images representing them are carried.
 The procession will make its way to a particular home (a different one each night), where a special song (La Cancion Para Pedir Posada) is sung.

 There are two parts to the traditional posada song.
-Those outside the house sing the part of Joseph asking for shelter and the family inside responds singing the part of the innkeeper saying that there is no room.
-The song switches back and forth a few times until finally the innkeeper agrees to let them in.
-The hosts open the door and everyone goes inside.
+Those outside the house sing the role of Joseph asking for shelter and the family inside responds, singing the part of the innkeeper saying that there is no room.
+The song switches back and forth a few times until finally, the innkeeper agrees to let them in.
+The hosts open the door, and everyone goes inside.

 The nine nights of posadas leading up to Christmas are said to represent the nine months that Jesus spent in Mary's womb, or alternatively, to represent nine days journey that it took Mary and Joseph to get from Nazareth (where they lived) to Bethlehem (where Jesus was born).